secretstartups/handbook/finance/procurement/index.html.md

 If you are unable to plan and have a legitimate reason to escalate a purchase request, follow the process below.

 - Post in #procurement slack channel request for escalation with:
-    - Link to your Coupa Request
+    - Link to your Zip Request
     - Date needed
     - Specific and quantifiable impact to the business if date is missed.
         - "Supplier wants it signed today" does not qualify as a reason for escalation and these requests will be denied.
         - "Price will increase $45K if not signed by Friday" or "Material negative brand impact if not signed by Friday due to missed PR deadlines" are specific, tangible, business impacts that will be reviewed.
 - Truly urgent and business critical requests will be evaluated, please note these are disruptive to our workflow and our ability to meet SLA's for requests opened on time.
 - We may or may not be able to accommodate your urgent request based on the risk and bandwidth available.
-- When you know you have a critical request with a deadline, enter the request into Coupa 1-2 weeks prior to needing approval to avoid needing escalation.
+- When you know you have a critical request with a deadline, enter the request into Zip 1-2 weeks prior to needing approval to avoid needing escalation.
 Do this even if the contract isn’t final yet to help expedite the process.

-## <i class="far fa-paper-plane" id="biz-tech-icons"></i> How do I increase the dollar amount for an existing Coupa PO?
+## <i class="far fa-paper-plane" id="biz-tech-icons"></i> How do I increase the dollar amount for an existing PO?
-- If you have a PO with an existing supplier and the cost has increased, you can [update the existing PO](https://about.gitlab.com/handbook/business-technology/enterprise-applications/guides/coupa-guide/#how-to-do-a-purchase-order-change-request) for the new dollar amount.
+- If you have a PO with an existing supplier and the cost has increased, you can update the existing PO for the new dollar amount.
+- When you log into Zip and select “New Request,” you will see an option to “Request a Change (amend contract or PO change)”
+- Fill in all the required information and the Procurement team will amend the PO in Coupa on your behalf.
 - Attach supporting documentation from the supplier for the change in amount.
 This could be a SOW, Change Request, and/or Order Form based on the purchase type.
+- This will require the same approvals as a net new request.

 ## <i class="fas fa-book" id="biz-tech-icons"></i> What are the exceptions to the PO Policy?